 Trips to Poland with grandparents

-We have taken two multi-generational trips to Europe and by far our favourite destination to spend with extended family is Zakopane, Poland.
+We have taken two multi-generational trips to Europe and by far our favorite destination to spend with extended family is Zakopane, Poland.

 Zakopane is a resort town located at the base of the Tatra Mountains, in Southern Poland.
 You can easily reach it by bus from Krakow.
 While it is beautiful to visit any time of year, it is especially magical in winter.
 The traditional wooden chalets topped with snow will make you feel like you’ve stepped into a storybook.